manuGil/fair-code/README.md

 ### [Contributing Guidelines]

+Read the [contributing guidelines](CONTRIBUTING.md) to know how can you take part in this project.

 [ Include a `CONTRIBUTING.md` files ]

 ## License

 1. [Always decide on a license for your code.
 If no licensing is stated, the default of "no license" is "no one can make copies or derivative works of your code".]

-[Under the current [guidelines or research software](https://d2k0ddhflgrk1i.cloudfront.net/TUDelft/Over_TU_Delft/Strategie/TU%20Delft%20Research%20Software%20Guidelines.pdf), TU Delft encourages the use of open source licenses for research software.
+[Under the current [guidelines on research software](https://d2k0ddhflgrk1i.cloudfront.net/TUDelft/Over_TU_Delft/Strategie/TU%20Delft%20Research%20Software%20Guidelines.pdf), TU Delft encourages the use of open source licenses for research software.
 Use the decision three below to determine if the software you intend to develop can be published as Open Source Software (OSS).
 You can also ask for help to the [Data Steward in your Faculty](https://www.tudelft.nl/library/research-data-management/r/support/data-stewardship/contact)]

 ![Open Source Software decision tree](img/decision-oss.png "Open source software decision tree")